sophieynw/sophieynw/README.md

 ###

 <p align="left"><code><b>Full Stack Developer [in training]</b></code></p>
-<p>I’m a full-stack developer with a strong interest in machine learning and data science, combining my passion for programming with a dedication to social justice and addressing inequality.
+<p>I’m a full-stack developer in-training with a strong interest in machine learning and data science, combining my passion for programming with a dedication to social justice and addressing inequality.
 I’m disciplined and self-motivated; always eager to understand how things work and solve problems.
 A proud “nerd,” I bring curiosity and rigor to every project I take on.
 My entrepreneurial spirit, driven by a love for continuous learning and system-building, has led me to create multiple successful businesses and find innovative ways to apply my technical expertise.</p>

 ###